 The Callaway Strata Golf Clubs Set comes with three woods, four irons, one wedge, one putter and a stand bag.
 This 12-piece set also has two head covers to keep the dings out of your driver and 3-wood.
 A very nice start for the beginning golfer in your family, the Callaway Strata covers a lot of bases with the collection of golf clubs chosen for this set.

 The large headed 460cc driver is simple as there are no adjustable features on the club, but even with a fixed hosel, this #1 wood has a wide sweet spot that offers forgiveness on off-center strikes.

-The multi-pocketed stand bag is a wonderful utility that protects all 12 clubs in this set.
-With two legs and an oversized shoulder strap, the Strata emblazoned bag is great for golfers who want to walk the course, while keeping their clubs free from touching the ground.
+The multi-pocketed stand bag is a wonderful utility that protects all 12 golf clubs in this set.
+With two legs and an oversized shoulder strap, the Callaway Strata emblazoned bag is great for golfers who want to walk the course, while keeping their golf clubs free from touching the ground.

 Features & Benefits

-The Strata Set offers a 10.5-degree driver made from titanium that measures 460cc in volume.
+The Callaway Strata Golf Club Set offers a 10.5-degree driver made from titanium that measures 460cc in volume.
 It has a large club head and, as a result, a sizable sweet spot with nice forgiveness off the tee box.
-Although it may take a few months before you use the driver, the one in the Strata Set will perform admirably over time.
+Although it may take a few months before you use the driver, the one in the Callaway Strata Set will perform admirably over time.